 3. Create an ACCA Exam Boot Camp

 The last weekend before the examination I went hard core and indulged in a self-imposed ACCA exam boot camp.
 I found a quiet place to study, where there were no distractions.
 When studying at home, there are too many distractions – the fridge, the television and of course, the bed.
-The exam boot camp was rigid and I was forced to study.
+The exam boot camp was rigid and it made me buckle down and study.
 I practiced exam questions, reviewed flash cards and syllabus topics.
 For future exams, I will try to get at least four consecutive ACCA exam boot camps into my schedule.

 4. Use the ACCA Student Resources